-All Year 11 students elected into the SRC (Student Representative Council) are elected as Senior Prefects.
+All Year 12 students elected into the SRC (Student Representative Council) are elected as Senior Prefects.
 They represent their peers and coordinate whole school fundraising events and other activities.
 Prefects are involved in activities that enhance and support student wellbeing and the community.
-They volunteer in the Library, assist juniors with work and assignments, support students from the IEC and chair whole school Monday Assemblies and other formal assemblies.
+They are the decision- making body representing the students at FHS.
+Their roles include chairing assemblies and representing FHS at community events.

 All proposals made by the Student Representative Council (SRC) must be presented to the Leadership Deputy and approved by the Principal.
 SRC students have the opportunity to contribute to the decision-making processes at Fairfield High School.
 Prefects develop their confidence through the development of their leadership and public speaking skills.